-With active client input, legal documents are drafted to meet the particular and specific income tax, business, estate and gift tax, retirement, or wealth transfer needs and goals.
+With active client input, legal documents are drafted to meet the particular and specific income tax, business, estate and gift tax, retirement, or wealth transfer objectives.

 This care, attention to detail, and diligence is at the heart of finding the best strategy or solution to a client's unique tax or legal problems.
-Each and every client will get the benefit of his 35 years of practice, experience, training, technical expertise, his diligence and concern for their problems, and his continuous and never-ending study of tax, estate and business law.
+Each and every client will get the benefit of his 38 years of practice, experience, training, technical expertise, his diligence and concern for their problems, and his continuous and never-ending study of tax, estate and business law.

-I found Steven Fromm online while searching for a lawyer to help me set up my Non-Profit company.
+"I found Steven Fromm online while searching for a lawyer to help me set up my Non-Profit company.
 I was very concerned about giving another lawyer my money because I had worked with a different lawyer a couple months before and that lawyer did not do anything that he had promised.
 Mr. Fromm is one of the best, if not the best, tax attorney that I've ever met.
 I've worked with many lawyers throughout my career and he is the best that I have ever worked with.
 He takes on your case like he would his own.
 He is also incredibly knowledgeable in his field.
 When he says he's going to do something, he does it immediately.
 He is not just a wonderful lawyer, but also a wonderful person.
 I would recommend Mr. Fromm to anyone."

 Click the Recommendations tab above for more client, professional and peer attorney endorsements.
 Mr. Fromm's Avvo professional profile, rating, his answers to questions posed by the public and his legal guides provided to the public can be seen by clicking Philadelphia Estate and Tax Attorney.

-Durable powers of attorney and advance medical directives ("living wills")
+- Durable powers of attorney and advance medical directives ("living wills")

-Charitable Trusts.
+- Charitable Trusts.
 Implementing charitable giving while maximizing tax benefits through the use of charitable remainder uni-trusts, charitable remainder annuity trusts, charitable lead trusts.
 These trusts are often employed to coordinate clients' charitable goals with their overall income, gift, estate and charitable tax planning needs.
 For an article that explores these considerations please read Charitable Lead Trusts.

 When elderly parents are involved, a discussion about estate planning and the related financial implications is essential.
 This can be a sensitive and emotionally charged area.
 For some ideas on this topic go to Estate Planning For Elderly Parents.

-Philadelphia and Pennsylvania Probate and Estate Administration Lawyer
+Probate and Estate Administration Lawyer:

 As an Philadelphia estates and probate attorney, Mr. Fromm assists executors, administrators, trustees and beneficiaries in the complicated, detailed, and time sensitive tasks of estate and probate administration from beginning to end.

 Here are some of the more important services he provides to assist his clients in this estate administration and probate process:

-Preparation of all probate documents including drafting and obtaining letters of administration and letters testamentary.
+- Preparation of all probate documents including drafting and obtaining letters of administration and letters testamentary.

-Assist the executor or administrator in the collection and preservation of estate assets whether they are probate or non-probate assets.
+- Assist the executor or administrator in the collection and preservation of estate assets whether they are probate or non-probate assets.

-Make sure all required notices, filings with the register of wills and orphans court are completed as required.
+- Make sure all required notices, filings with the register of wills and orphans court are completed as required.

-Determination of what creditors and claimants need to be paid and the order of priority of payment.
+- Determination of what creditors and claimants need to be paid and the order of priority of payment.
 For a discussion of the Pennsylvania priority rules click PA Probate: What Debts Take Priority

-He helps insure that all legal and tax deadlines are met to take advantage of income and estate tax savings and avoidance of interest and penalties.
+- He helps insure that all legal and tax deadlines are met to take advantage of income and estate tax savings and avoidance of interest and penalties.
 For example, to give you an overview of how Pennsylvania determines the amount of inheritance taxes that are due upon the death of a Pennsylvania resident, explore Pennsylvania Inheritance Tax: The Basics.

-Preparation of fiduciary income tax returns, final income tax returns of the decedent as well as federal estate tax returns and Pennsylvania Inheritance Tax Returns.
+- Preparation of fiduciary income tax returns, final income tax returns of the decedent as well as federal estate tax returns and Pennsylvania Inheritance Tax Returns.

-Recommend tax savings strategies and tax elections: Provides estate and income tax strategies and overall tax minimization techniques for the estate and surviving spouse and other family members.
+- Recommend tax savings strategies and tax elections: Provides estate and income tax strategies and overall tax minimization techniques for the estate and surviving spouse and other family members.

-Post-mortem estate and income tax planning to maximize tax savings for both the estate and surviving members of the family.
+- Post-mortem estate and income tax planning to maximize tax savings for both the estate and surviving members of the family.

-Drafting the filing of the formal estate accounting submission to Orphans Court in Philadelphia, Montgomery, Bucks, Chester, Delaware and other outlying counties in Pennsylvania.
+- Drafting the filing of the formal estate accounting submission to Orphans Court in Philadelphia, Montgomery, Bucks, Chester, Delaware and other outlying counties in Pennsylvania.

-Drafting of a family settlement agreement and other required forms to complete the administration of the estate.
+- Drafting of a family settlement agreement and other required forms to complete the administration of the estate.

 Warning: The above discussion is a general overview and does not cover all of the complexities and steps in the estate and probate process.
 It is essential to have a trained estates attorney assist in this detailed and technical area of the law.